 Ditch maintenance

-If your plot borders a ditch, you have a duty to maintain it.
+If your plot borders a ditch, you are obliged to maintain it.
 This means that you must keep the ditch at the specified width and depth.
-During the autumn inspection, the dredging inspection and the bottleneck inspection, we check whether you have carried out the ditch maintenance properly.
+During the autumn inspection, the dredging inspection, and the bottleneck inspection, we check whether you have carried out the ditch maintenance properly.

 A ditch is well maintained if:

-- the ditch is free of bulky debris, trash and flotsam;
+- the ditch is free of bulky waste, litter, and floating debris;

-- reeds and aquatic plants do not impede the water supply and drainage of the ditch;
+- reeds and aquatic plants do not obstruct the water supply and drainage of the ditch;

 - the walkways are in good condition;

-- the engineering structures (such as culverts, bridges, baffles and dams) are clean and in good condition.
-The owner or stakeholder of the structure is responsible for maintaining the ditch up to 3.0 meters on either side of the structure.
-Also on the side of the public road;
+- the structures (such as culverts, bridges, weirs, and dams) are clean and in good condition.
+The owner or interested party of the structure is responsible for maintaining the ditch up to 3.0 metre either side of the structure.
+This also applies to the side of the public road;

-- trees and plants are pruned above the water surface, at least to 3.0 meters above the waterline.
+- the trees and plants above the water surface are pruned to at least 3.0 metre the waterline.

-In addition to proper water supply and drainage, water quality and ecology are also important.
-Nature is given space where it can.
+In addition to good water supply and drainage, water quality and ecology are also important.
+Where possible, nature is given space.
 In a ditch, 5% of the aquatic plants may remain on each side.
-For example, in a ditch 4 meters wide, 20 cm of vegetation may remain on both sides.
-Aquatic plants contribute to healthy water quality and provide a sturdy bank.
-Leaving this edge prevents bank erosion.
+For example, in a ditch 4 metre , 20 cm of vegetation may remain on both sides.
+Aquatic plants contribute to healthy water quality and ensure a sturdy bank.
+Leaving this edge in place prevents bank erosion.

-The inspection team can be reached every weekday at 072-582 8282, or by using the contact form.
+The inspection team can be reached every working day on 072-582 8282, or via the contact form.